 For information regarding the Archaeology...Read More »

-The Archaeological Survey of Idaho, formalized under Idaho Statute 33-3091, is the lead state entity for the compilation, coordination, preservation and...Read More »
+The Archaeological Survey of Idaho, formalized under Idaho Statute 33-3091, is the lead state entity for the compilation, coordination, preservation and dissemination...Read More »

 The majority of ethnographic collection was donated by private individuals who lived in the Pocatello area around the turn-of-the-century.
-The ethnographic collections focus on the Native American cultures of the Great Basin and Plateau areas of North America, and are particularly strong in Shoshonean materials (including...Read More »
+The ethnographic collections focus on the Native American cultures of the Great Basin and Plateau areas of North America, and are particularly strong in Shoshonean materials (including an...Read More »

 These collections contain both historic and prehistoric objects including lithic materials (stone flakes and tools), animal bone, soil samples, pottery, basketry, seeds and plants, and other specimen lots from excavated site contexts.
-These collections include a number of large private donations to the Museum and excavations conducted...Read More »
+These collections include a number of large private donations to the Museum and excavations conducted as...Read More »

 The IMNH fish collection includes approximately 1000 specimens.
 Most of the specimens come from collections made by Professors and students in the Biological Sciences.
 Geographically, they represent the state of Idaho with concentration in Southeast Idaho.

 For more information please contact: